chiropody & orthotics

 Bunions

-Some individuals get bunions as a result of wearing improperly fitting shoes (especially high heels or narrow-toed shoes).
-Bunions are caused in some persons by circumstances beyond their control.
-A family history of a foot type prone to bunions, neuromuscular diseases, ailments affecting the joints (e.g., arthritis), severe foot injuries, congenital abnormalities, and difficulties influencing the way a person walks are examples of these (e.g., rolling in at the ankles, pronation, etc.)
+Some people develop bunions from wearing shoes that do not fit correctly (especially high heels or narrow-toed shoes).
+For other people, bunions are caused by factors beyond their control.
+These can include a family history of a foot type that is susceptible to bunions, neuromuscular disorders, conditions affecting the joints (e.g., arthritis), severe injury to the foot, deformities at birth and problems that affect the way a person walks (e.g., rolling in at the ankles, pronation, etc.)

 Achilles Tendonitis

-Achilles tendonitis causes the achilles tendon to become inflamed and deteriorate.
-The achilles tendon, which extends from the back of the leg to the heel, is a big tendon.
-Pain may develop gradually if there is no history of trauma.
-Achilles tendinitis should be treated on a regular basis since the tendon has the potential to weaken and rip.
-Achilles Tendonitis may be caused by excessive tendon stress from sports or running, as well as long durations of standing.
+Achilles tendonitis causes inflammation and degeneration of the achilles tendon.
+The achilles tendon is the large tendon located in the back of the leg that inserts into the heel.
+Pain can develop gradually without a history of trauma.
+Achilles tendonitis should should always be treated as there is a possibility that the tendon can become weak and ruptured.
+Achilles Tendonitis can be caused by excessive stress to the tendon by sports or running, as wel as prolonged periods of standing.

 Plantar Fasciitis

-Plantar fasciitis is a painful condition that affects many individuals.
-It affects the heel and soles of the feet.
-Inflammation or degeneration of the plantar fascia of the foot is common.
-The plantar fascia is a thick fibrous band of connective tissue that runs down the sole of your foot from your heel bone to the base of your toes.
-The plantar fascia supports the arch of the foot.
+Plantar fasciitis is a common painful foot condition of the heel and soles of the foot.
+It is characterized by inflammation or deterioration of the plantar fascia of the foot.
+The plantar fascia is a thick fibrous band of connective tissue that originates from the your heel bone, extends along the sole of the foot and inserts at the base of the toes The plantar fascia supports the arch of the foot.

-Plantar fasciitis is most often caused by overuse of the plantar fascia, excessive physical activity, or weight gain.
-It’s generally associated with prolonged weight bearing, and it’s more common in those with flat feet or collapsed arches.
+The most common cause of plantar are overuse of the plantar fascia, increase in physical activity, or weight gain.
+It is commonly associated with long periods of weight bearing and is much more prevalent in individuals with flat feet or fallen arches.

 519-442-0642